hyperledger-labs/hyperledger-labs.github.io/labs/cordentity.md

 lab creates interoperability of two purpose-built ledger technologies, each with a focus on privacy.
 Corda is designed to enable private transact and Indy is a ledger built specifically for self-sovereign identity.
-The integrated platforms reinforce each other and allows building complicated scenarios.
+The integrated platforms extend each other and allow to build comprehensive end-to-end scenarios.

 It is often required to prove identity assertions without necessarily wanting to reveal the underlying data.
 For example, an individual may